lzwjava/blog-source/resume.md

 * Prepared for the exams to obtain the associate degree.

 ### Farben & HSBC Bank, Full Stack Engineer, 2022.11 - 2023.07
 * Farben is a leading software technology service provider in China.
 HSBC Bank is one of the largest banking and financial services institutions in the world.
-PayMe is an HSBC mobile payment service catering to Hong Kong residents with local phone numbers and banking services.
+PayMe is an HSBC mobile payment service catering to Hong Kong residents.
 * I joined HSBC Bank as a contractor via Farben, contributing to the PayMe project.
 I developed microservices for features like Auto Top Up and helped with cloud migration.
 * We utilized a strong tech stack including Java, Spring, and Kafka, along with Azure, Azure DevOps, and AWS for cloud services and continuous integration.